gosub-com/Zurfur/README.md

 | box | A `box` stores its data on the heap.
 It can be used at the type declaration `type box data MyType` or at the variable declaration `List<box MyType>`.
 | ref | A `ref` type is the only type that can contain a reference.
 It is restricted to being owned by the stack.

+### Inheritance is not Supported

+Modern programming languages like Go and Rust have proven that classical implementation inheritance is not necessary for a language to be highly expressive and successful.

 ### Basic Types
 The ones we all know and love: